ovh/docs/pages/web/microsoft-collaborative-solutions/owa_user_guide/guide.en-gb.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/UeNdpFwdXm0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Click on the cog in the top right-hand corner, then click on "Options".
+Click on the gear icon at the top right-hand corner, then click `Options`{.action}.
 In the left-hand column, follow the "Mail" tree under "Accounts", then "Block or authorise".

 In the "**Blocked Senders**" section, type an email address or domain name to block, and then click the `+`{.action} button to add it to the list.